oscarcpz/python-complete-example/README.md

 * README.md - quick documentation in [Markdown syntax](https://www.markdownguide.org/basic-syntax/).
 This documentation can be exported to PDF in easy and quick way.
 * logs directory - directory where logs files are stored
 * requirements.txt - list of dependencies
+* example directory - directory with some examples of files to work with

 ## Project configuration